DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

     * Executables are no longer in an application's directory.
 When running in debug mode, it is important to give the correct path to an application's executable.
 Executables are located in `build/bin` and `install/bin`.
 Example using ddt with `$ISISROOT` set to the build directory: `ddt $ISISROOT/bin/<application_name>`

+    * Look for `# Configuration options` in [isis/CMakeLists.txt](https://github.com/DOI-USGS/ISIS3/blob/dev/isis/CMakeLists.txt#L63) for more build options.
+You can use `-D` flags to turn them on or off, for example:
+        - `cmake -DbuildDocs=OFF -DbuildTests=OFF -GNinja ../isis`
+          for a quick and dirty build with no tests or docs.

+???
+Note "For internal developers"

+    Run the `setisis` command for your build directory:
+    ```bash
+    setisis .
+    ```

+    The following error is expected and can be ignored:

+    ```
+    Warning: Unable to find binaries.
+    Warning: Unable to find initialization scripts in <build directory>.
+            Unable to set up third party, or data directories.
+(Use -h for help)
+    Warning: Only ISISROOT set.
+    ISISROOT set to: <build directory>
+    ```
+    (Where `<build directory>` is the directory you have run the setisis command in.)

+    If this does not work (i.e. `no setisis in PATH`), run the following command to add an alias to your `~/.bashrc`:
+    ```bash
+    echo -e "alias setisis='. /usgs/cpkgs/isis3/isis3mgr_scripts/initIsisCmake.sh'" >> ~/.bashrc
+    ```

 ## New Environmental Variable Meanings
 `$ISISROOT` is no longer the ISIS3 source directory. `$ISISROOT` is now either the CMake build directory for development or the install directory for running a deployed copy of ISIS.